-Bemerkung: The menu items are optimistically toggled.
+Note: The menu items are optimistically toggled.
 This means the menu items are toggled before the actions finish.
 If the actions fail, the menu items will be toggled back.

 It is common that menu items rely on JavaScript.
-You can bind client-side events to menu items by placing your JavaScript into a module and defining the requirement during the registration.
+You can bind client-side events to menu items by placing your JavaScript into AMD module and defining the requirement during the registration.

 '''

-// in navigation/menu/item/hide_on_click.mjs
+// in navigation/menu/item/hide_on_click.js

-import 'jquery';
+define(function(require) {

+var $ = require('jquery');

 $(document).on('click', '.hide-on-click', function(e) {

 e.preventDefault();

 $(this).hide();

+});

 });

 '''